sunyi000/ai4dm-prototype/README.md

 # Ontology files
 - ai4dm-schema.ttl is the main schema for ai4dm kb.
 It imports the below files
-    - data-triples folder contains all instances in the ontology
+    - data-triples folder contains all instances in the ontology. (aircraft-model.ttl is not used for now)
     - ttl-vocabs contains the controlled vocabulary ontology which are imported by the main ai4dm ontology schema

 # Steps to start the prototype application.